prakashshuklahub/prakashshuklahub/README.md

 This is short summary about me:

+- 💻 I’m currently working with Townscript (BookMyShow Group) as software engineer
-- 🔭 I’m currently working on https://prakashshukla.coom Free DSA course webiste for students and tech professionals to help them in coding interviews.
+- 🔭 I’m currently working on https://prakashshukla.com Free DSA course webiste for students and tech professionals to help them in coding interviews.
 - 🌱 I’m currently learning Data Structures , Algorithm , System Design.
 -  ▶️ I make videos on DS-Algo on my youtube channel in Hindi.
 - 📫 How to reach me: prakashshukla@gmail.com